 Humiliation also informs Yankowitz's Yellow Man (1998), exhibited in "Size Matters" at Gale Gates Gallery in New York.
-This small faceless and feckless mechanized robot, perched on a pedestal attached to the wall, mindlessly salutes no one in particular as he babbles slavish salutations-"yes sir," "no ma'am," etc.-in a variety of languages and dialects, reminis-
+This small faceless and feckless mechanized robot, perched on a pedestal attached to the wall, mindlessly salutes no one in particular as he babbles slavish salutations-"yes sir," "no ma'am," etc.-in a variety of languages and dialects, reminiscent of both the gibberish of Scenario Sounds and the sacred echoes in Crossings.